Followers

 St. Augustine explains: "The sacred writer was able to separate in the time of his narrative what God did not separate in time in His creative act."
 In his view, the six days of creation convey the logical order of and relationship of created things, rather than a passage of time.
 He wrote, "But in the beginning He created all things together and completed the whole in six days, when six times he brought the 'day' which he made before the things which He made, not in a succession of periods of time but in a plan made known according to causes."

 Though most of the other Fathers don't agree with him, they always treat St. Augustine's view with great respect.
-They recognize that the Hebrew word "yom", meaning "day" is used elsewhere in the Bible to indicate an unspecified period of time.
+They recognize that the Hebrew word yom is used elsewhere in the Bible to indicate an unspecified period of time.

 The Question of Chronology

-The number three represents a confederation or tribal unity.
+The number three represents a confederation or a unification.
 This is why we find 3 sons listed so often in Genesis.
-Consider these examples:
+Consider these examples of 3-clan confederations:

 Gen. 4 - Cain, Abel, Seth